Bachelor of Science Degree

 - Prepare for a teaching major or minor in secondary education

-Pre-Medical Emphasis and Health Professionals Emphasis
+Pre-Medical Concentration and Health Professionals Concentration

 Admission to medical, dental and most other health profession schools in the United States is very selective.
 Only students with excellent grades and admission test scores, knowledge of their health profession and in most cases, health care experience are being admitted.
 ORU offers several pre-professional programs in the health sciences including pre-medical, pre-dentistry, pre-optometry, pre-veterinary, pre-pharmacy, pre-physical therapy and pre-sports medicine.
 Over 300 of our alumni are practicing physicians throughout the United States.
 Our students have been accepted into 70 medical schools including Duke University, Johns Hopkins University and Washington University.